-California Becomes First State To End Cash Bail
+California Becomes First State To End Cash Bail After 40-Year Fight

 California will become the first state in the nation to abolish bail for suspects awaiting trial under a sweeping reform bill signed by Gov. Jerry Brown on Tuesday.

-An overhaul of the state's bail system has been in the works for years and it became an inevitability since a California appellate court declared the state's cash bail system unconstitutional earlier this year.
+An overhaul of the state's bail system has been in the works for years, and became an inevitability earlier this year when a California appellate court declared the state's cash bail system unconstitutional.
+The new law goes into effect in October 2019.

-+The new law goes into effect on October 2019.
 "Today, California reforms its bail system so that rich and poor alike are treated fairly," Brown said in a statement, moments after signing the California Money Bail Reform Act.

-The Governor has waited nearly four decades to revamp the state's cash bail system.
-In his 1979 State of the State Address, Brown argued the existing process was biased, favoring the wealthy who can afford to pay for their freedom, and penalizing the poor, who are often forced to remain in custody.
+The governor has waited nearly four decades to revamp the state's cash bail system.
+In his 1979 State of the State Address, Brown argued the existing process was biased, favoring the wealthy who can afford to pay for their freedom, and penalizing the poor, who often are forced to remain in custody.

 National